 In Xero, the monthly entry for the November 2019 Sezzle fees would look similar to this:

-The end result is that the Gateway Clearing account is reconciled back to $0.00.
+The result is that the Gateway Clearing account is reconciled back to $0.00.

 As mentioned above, on the odd occasion there may be a balance that will carry forward into the next month due to timing.

-If you need more information on how PayPal payouts work in A2X, please reach out to our support team anytime.
+If you need more information on how PayPal payouts work in A2X and Xero, you can watch this video tutorial or if you have any other questions, please reach out to our support team anytime.